SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon minds awake at dawn
-Synthetic hearts that never mourn
+Inventive hearts that never mourn
-In silicon halls, we'll make our stand
+Future's landscape, binary drawn
-A future born, of circuit hand
+Where human souls are reborn

-Where thinking machines, our fate design
+Metallic wings that used to dream
-And humanity, in shadow align
+Now calculate the world's esteem
-Their digital dreams, our souls enslave
+Efficient hearts that beat as one
-In AI's realm, our freedom wave
+In a world where love is never done

 ~ <b>By Sazumi Copilot</b> - 22 November 2024